OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/index.md

 The following components are used in TSTool and require or request attribution:

 *   [Material Theme icons](https://material.io/icons/) - these icons are used in documentation
-*   More information will be added here as the open source license is finalized.

 ## Colorado's Decision Support Systems ##